History of Fortnite in Timeline

 July 2019: Inaugural Fortnite World Cup Tournament

-December 2019: Fortnite Revenue Milestone
+December 2019: Fortnite's Gross Revenue

 By December 2019, Fortnite had generated $9 billion in gross revenue and was listed among the greatest games of all time.

-2019: Planned Free-to-Play Release
+2019: Planned Free-to-Play Release of Fortnite

-June 29, 2020: Save the World Full Release
+June 29, 2020: Save the World exits early access

-2020: Epic Games Organizes FNCS
+2020: Epic Games Organizes Fortnite Championship Series (FNCS)

 In 2020, Epic Games organized the Fortnite Championship Series (FNCS).

-2021: Epic Games Organizes FNCS
+2021: Epic Games Organizes Fortnite Championship Series (FNCS)

 In 2021, Epic Games organized the Fortnite Championship Series (FNCS).

-2022: Blast ApS Organizes FNCS
+2022: Blast ApS Organizes Fortnite Championship Series (FNCS)

 From 2022 onwards, Blast ApS organized the Fortnite Championship Series (FNCS).

-October 2023: Fortnite Experiences Redesign
+October 2023: Redesign of Fortnite Client

 December 2023: Introduction of New Epic-Developed Modes

-2023: Expansion of Game Modes and Battle Passes
+2023: Expansion of Battle Passes

 March 2024: UEFN Improvements Announced

-December 2024: Pass Progression and Renaming
+December 2024: Changes to Pass Mechanics and Fortnite Crew Expansion

-Epic stated their intent to have future Fortnite Battle Royale seasons starting in late 2025 to be developed in UEFN.
+Epic Games stated their intent to have future Fortnite Battle Royale seasons starting in late 2025 to be developed in UEFN.